Besides happiness and joy, motherhood also brings other emotions.

 Maternal love as salvation.

 Mom baked a cake at night.
 It is a small cake without candles.
 Her son is upset and refuses to eat.
-And only mom knows that she saved all ingredients for a couple of months.
+Only Mom knows she saved all the ingredients for a few months.

 The Room is a challenging experience because this movie is about how to survive while remaining hostage.